cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_08_users_app_and_db_by_helm.md

 - `/api/v1.0/users/{id}`: GET/PUT/DELETE to read,change or delete a certian user.

 UserData is e.g.: `{"id" : "42", "premiumUser" : true, "email" : "john.doe@sample.org" }`, here permiumUser determines if the user can post ads or not.
 This is the attribute tested in the Ads-service.
+The Tomcat itself runs on `port: 8080` and the user service is exposed under `/bulletinboard-users-service/` We also use the cloud-foundary based way to pass to the user service the info about how to connect to the DB, namely we set an environment veriable `VCAP_SERVICES` with the right information.

 ## Step 0: prerequisites
 If you did not do the helm exercise, install the tiller service to enable helm in your namespace: `helm init --tiller-namespace <your-namespace>`.